 I started teaching in 1994 as an enthusiastic Design Technology teacher and instantly found my home in the classroom.
 Helping students to develop their knowledge, skills and confidence has kept me in the profession, but it’s the students who have kept me here at Wardle.
 In my current post of Assistant Headteacher, I oversee the whole curriculum, design our ‘option’ process for Key Stage 4, and ultimately write the school timetable.
 Subject choices are crucial to success, and here at the Academy we strive to make most accessible offer we can.
 This not only helps to maximise student success but also creates developed individuals ready for the world post 16.

 Since joining the school in 2001, as a History teacher, Wardle has changed a lot, and with each new year I can’t wait to work with each new cohort of students and support them on their journey towards improving the opportunities they have in their future.

 This is my 10th year at Wardle Academy and I can honestly say I have enjoyed every single year.
-I have had a range of responsibility during this time which has included a pastoral role as head of year through to my current role as Assistant Headteacher in charge of data and assessment.
-Although data and assessment may not always been seen as the most exciting role in the school, I really enjoy it!
+I have had a range of responsibilities during this time which has included a pastoral role as head of year through to my current role as Assistant Headteacher in charge of data and assessment.
+Although data and assessment may not always be seen as the most exciting role in the school, I really enjoy it!
 I like it because it supports us as a school to think carefully about what we do, how we do it, and why we do it that way.
-I like it because it helps raise questions about how our teaching strategies positively affect people outcomes.
+I like it because it helps raise questions about how our teaching strategies positively affect people’s outcomes.

 I feel very privileged to work as part of a team helping the fabulous young people at our academy achieve the outcomes they deserve.